ehayar/nestjs-demo/README.md

 ### Prerequisites

 This demo assumes you've already setup your development environment following the prisma demo repo (node, npm, etc).
+You will need at least Node 20+ to run this project.

 One additional requirement is the NestJS CLI.
 If you don't have it installed, you can do so via npm: